HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 implement layers of protection

-Here are some important guidelines to follow:
+Here are some essential guidelines to follow:

 • Train your staff – this is extremely important because attackers are not hacking their way in – companies are letting the attackers in because they are tricked by phishing emails!

-• Change passwords every 60 to 90 days, and don’t use the same password for multiple websites
+• Change passwords every 60 to 90 days, and don’t use the same password for multiple websites.

-• Have a computer use policy for your staff that defines how technology can, and more importantly, SHOULD NOT be used
+• Have a computer use policy for your staff that defines how technology can, and more importantly, SHOULD NOT be used.

 • Update your computer systems with the latest updates